geetav24/ik-ai-capstone-projects/loanflow-ai-project1/docs/USE_CASES.md

 ### Routing rules (PlannerAgent)
 - Always run: Retrieval, DocumentCheck, RiskReview, Reviewer, OutputGuardrail, Evaluation.
+- **RetrievalAgent, DocumentCheckAgent, and RiskReviewAgent run in parallel inside a single `parallel_specialists_node` using `asyncio.gather`.
+They are fully independent — none reads the other's output.
+This cuts wall-clock time from ~35s sequential to ~15s.**
 - Run **FraudDetection** if any of:
   - `loan_amount > policy_threshold`
   - `loan_amount / annual_income > 5` (income/loan ratio anomaly)